Joe Gomez: International career

 Gomez has been capped by England at under-16, under-17 and under-19 levels.
 In May 2014, he was part of the squad that won the 2014 UEFA European Under-17 Championship in Malta, playing every minute of England's five matches and being named in UEFA's team of the tournament.
 Through his father he could have been eligible to play for the Gambia.

 On 25 August 2015, he received his first call-up to the under-21 squad.
 On 30 August 2017, Gomez was announced as England U21 captain ahead of the qualifying campaign for the 2019 UEFA European Under-21 Championship.

 He received his first call-up to the England senior squad in November 2017.
 He made his England debut against Germany at Wembley Stadium in a friendly match, coming on as a substitute to replace Phil Jones in a 0–0 draw.
 Gomez received a man of the match award in the following game for his performance against Brazil, earning praise for a number of crucial interceptions, and for his ability to nullify the threat of Neymar.

-He was named in England's 26-man squad for UEFA Euro 2024.
+In June 2024, Gomez was named in Gareth Southgate's 26-man England squad for UEFA Euro 2024.

 Style of play

 Gomez prefers to play as a centre-back but can also play as a full-back on either side.
-He has been described as a complete footballer and composed ball-playing centre-back with his style of play, being compared to that of Rio Ferdinand whom he idolised growing up.
+He has been described as a complete footballer and composed ball-playing centre-back with his style of play, being compared to that of former England and Manchester United defender Rio Ferdinand whom he idolised growing up.
 Gomez is also noted for his athleticism, pace and strength; he is able to produce powerful and dangerous runs up-field on the counter-attack and in defence is rarely physically dominated by an opponent.